HISTORY OF LANGLEY SECONDARY

 - Each year, the students raise money to support families in need within our community.

-- LSS offers athletic opportunities such as: basketball, football, volleyball, cross country, track and field, soccer, wrestling, lacrosse, rugby, dragonboating, badminton, hockey, golf, zumba and yoga.
+- LSS offers athletic opportunities such as: basketball, football, volleyball, cross country, track and field, soccer, wrestling, lacrosse, rugby, badminton, hockey, and golf.

-- LSS offers many clubs/groups to participate in including: Leadership, PE Leadership, Students for Change, Gay/Straight Alliance, Drag Racing, Robotics, Video Game Club, Math Club, Peer Counselling, Book Club, Me to We Club, Grad Council, Dance, Zumba, Yoga, Anime and Art Addicts Club.
+- LSS offers many clubs/groups to participate in including: Leadership, PE Leadership, Students for Change, Gay/Straight Alliance, Drag Racing, Robotics, Video Game Club, Peer Counselling, Book Club, Me to We Club, Grad Council, Dance, Anime and Art Addicts Club.

 - We provide free after school tutoring every day in our Tutoring Drop in Center.
 Students are able to seek assistance in any subject area.